 If you’ve still got shopping on the brain, feed the craving at International Plaza and Bay Street.
 Located next to the airport, International Plaza is packed with eateries and places to shop.

-International Plaza is anchored by three upscale department stores: Dillard’s, Neiman Marcus, Nordstrom.
+International Plaza and Bay Street is anchored by three upscale department stores: Dillard’s, Neiman Marcus, and Nordstrom.
 Elsewhere in the mall, you can also shop for famous brands like lululemon, Gucci, and Boss.

 Add dining and entertainment to your shopping experience.
 Grab a seat at one of the restaurants & bars in the mall or along Bay Street.